-History of sexuality and women's history in 18th-century Spain; European women's history from the 1600s to the present; feminist theory; gender and sexuality.
+History of women, gender and sexuality in Spain; European women's history from the 1600s to the present; feminist theory; gender and sexuality, transgender history.

-After completing her first monograph Clothing the Spanish Empire Marta Vicente (Ph.D.
-Johns Hopkins University, 1998) became interested in examining how notions of sex and gender were constructed in the eighteenth century.
-After several years of trips to the Spanish archives, of research and writing, she is about to conclude her second monograph, The Invention of the Sexes: Debating Sex and Gender in Eighteenth-Century Spain.
-This book examines how medical controversies over individuals with ambiguous sexual and gender traits challenged early modern Spanish notions of sex and gender.
+After completing her first monograph Clothing the Spanish Empire Prof. Vicente (Ph.D.
+Johns Hopkins University, 1999) became interested in examining how notions of sex and gender were constructed in the eighteenth century.
+In 2017 she published Debating Sex and Gender in Eighteenth-Century Spain with Cambridge University Press.
+This book examines how medical controversies over individuals with ambiguous sexual and gender traits challenged early modern notions of sex and gender.
 After 1700, medical discoveries held the promise of resolving all mysteries about sex formation and establishing once and for all a clear-cut distinction between males and females.
 Yet, despite the euphoria of surgeons and anatomists, their discoveries failed to answer questions such as, why some men with “perfect” sexual organs acted like women, or why some women capable of giving birth looked like men.
 These unusual cases challenged a strictly medical explanation of sexuality, and led to debates about legal, philosophical, and social definitions of man and woman.
-Besides this monograph, recently finished articles and in the process of being published are “Pornography and the Spanish Inquisition: The Reading of Le Portier des Chartreux, a Forbidden Best Seller,” and “Staging Femininity in Early Modern Spain.”
+Besides this monograph, recently published articles are “Pornography and the Spanish Inquisition: The Reading of Le Portier des Chartreux, a Forbidden Best Seller,” and “Staging Femininity in Early Modern Spain.”
+Currently she is completing her next book-length manuscript tentatively title Reinventing Nature: Transgender Narratives from the Inquisition to the Internet on transgender narratives across history, from 1500 to the present.

 - Clothing the Spanish Empire: Families and the Calico Trade in the Early Modern Atlantic World (New York: Palgrave MacMillan, 2006).
 2010 Best First Book Prize awarded by the Association of Spanish and Portuguese Historical Studies.